PUPPIES

 View more

-2025 will be 8 weeks and ready to go home on or after July 24.
-We have 9 little boys and 2 sweet girls.
-At this time, we have room on our waitlist for families seeking a male from this litter.
+isting has been edited with pictures of only available puppies.
 Puppies are raised inside our home and are socialized daily with exposure to children, other pets, and all of the sights, sounds, and smells of a busy household.
 Puppies also participate in the Early Neurological Stimulation (ENS) program.
-All puppies are individually vet checked, vaccinated, dewormed, and microchipped with lifetime enrollment in AKC Reunite.
+All puppies are individually vet checked, received first round of vaccinations, dewormed, and microchipped with lifetime enrollment in AKC Reunite.
 Puppies are pre-registered with the AKC at no cost to you, with complimentary coupon for free initial vet visit and 30 days of pet insurance.
 For your peace of mind, parents are health tested (including genetic clearance and OFA testing) and puppies come with a written health guarantee.
-Families are invited onsite to choose their puppy and pickup is available onsite.
 Free hand delivery within 100 miles of Salisbury, N.C.
-Nationwide hand delivery is available for a fee.
 Please visit our website for more information about our breeding program, prices, and policies.
 Also, visit our Facebook business page or facebook group "Friends of Piedmont Golden Retrievers" for updates and to connect with other PGR families.

 Location